ksayid/confidential-computing-education/docs/containers/containers.md

 # Containers
+## Container Fundamentals
+A container is essentially a combination of Linux kernel features (namespaces, cgroups, chroot, and various security mechanisms) that allows processes to be isolated from one another.
+This isolation can be granular—you can choose which resources to isolate and which to share.
+Some key points:

+* Namespaces: Provide process isolation (e.g., PID, network, filesystem namespaces).
+* cgroups: Limit and prioritize resources (e.g., CPU, memory, disk usage).
+* chroot: Alters the root directory for a process, contributing to filesystem isolation.
+* Lightweight but Shared Kernel: Traditional Linux containers (like Docker) run on the host’s kernel, offering lightweight isolation but a potential security risk—if one container can exploit the kernel, it may affect the host or other containers.

 ## Open Container Initiative (OCI)
 The **Open Container Initiative** (OCI) defines open industry standards for container formats and runtimes.
 Two key specifications exist: